With hundreds of different betting sites, finding the best can be confusing. I'll guide you through and find the most suitable bookie for you.

 Challenge Cup Preview

-Warrington Wolves scrum-half Marc Sneyd won the Lance Todd Trophy by being named man of the match.
+Wigan Warriors scrum-half Jack Farrimond won the Lance Todd Trophy by being named man of the match.

 Who are the favourites to win the Challenge Cup?

-You can expect the likes of Wigan Warriors, St. Helens, Warrington and Hull KR to head the market once the market has been formed.
+Heading into the new tournament, Wigan Warriors, St. Helens, Warrington and Hull KR are all expected to be at the head of the market once again.

 Who will win the Challenge Cup?

-Can Hull KR make it two on the bounce?
-Could Warrington make a third final and win this time?
+Can Wigan make it two on the bounce?
+Could Hull KR make a third final on the bounce and win this time?

 You can see which team the OLBG rugby tipsters are tipping for success this season, as well as their picks throughout the season.